SACAS went Global

 For SACAS Ireland, openness means unrestricted access to certification services without any undue discrimination.
 Confidentiality is another key asset in building sustainable business partnerships with our customers.
 Professional data and information protection is a continuous activity at SACAS Ireland.

-For SACAS Ireland clients that rely on its certification activities, expect to have complaints investigated and, if these are found to be valid, should have confidence that these complaints will be appropriately addressed and that a reasonable effort will be made by SACAS Ireland to resolve such complaints.
+For SACAS Ireland clients who rely on its certification activities, expect to have complaints investigated and, if found to be valid, to have confidence that these complaints will be appropriately addressed and that a reasonable effort will be made by SACAS Ireland to resolve them.
 Effective responsiveness to complaints is an important means of protection for SACAS Ireland, its clients, and other users of certification activities against errors, omissions, or unreasonable behavior.
 Confidence in certification activities is safeguarded when complaints are processed appropriately.

 A corporate code of ethics has been established, defining consistent corporate values and principles in all SACAS Ireland certifications worldwide.

-SACAS Ireland needs to take into account the risks associated with providing competent, consistent, and impartial certification.
+SACAS Ireland must consider the risks associated with providing competent, consistent, and impartial certification.
 Risks may include, but are not limited to, those associated with:

 Impartiality Policy

-SACAS Ireland is an INAB-accredited third-party certification body based on ISO/IEC 17021-1:2015 and INAB and IAF mandatory requirements.
-It provides accredited certification through the ISO 9001:2015 management system certification.
-It seeks accreditation based on ISO 13485:2016, ISO 14001:2015, ISO 22000:2018, ISO/IEC 27001:2022, ISO 39001:2012, and ISO 45001:2018, as well as process, product, and service accreditation with INAB.
+SACAS Ireland is an affiliate of SACAS South Africa, which is an unaccredited certification body rendering third-party certification based on ISO/IEC 17021-1:2015, ISO/IEC 17021-3:2017, which has withdrawn its accreditation voluntarily from INAB; however, it will request reinstatement shortly and will continue its commitment to conform to INAB and IAF mandatory requirements.
 SACAS Ireland is responsible for all decisions relating to the granting, maintaining, extending, reducing, suspending, and withdrawing of certification of SACAS Ireland customers.
 SACAS Ireland is responsible for all decisions relating to the granting, maintaining, extending, reducing, suspending, and withdrawing of certification of SACAS Ireland customers.

-SACAS Ireland's top management is committed to impartiality in all its management system certification activities and will identify and manage all potential threats toward impartiality.
-SACAS Ireland has a publicly accessible statement on our website www.sacasireland.com as well as the Code of Ethics and Code of Ethical Business displayed in our offices, that we understand the importance of impartiality.
+SACAS Ireland's top management is committed to impartiality in all its management system certification activities and will identify and manage all potential threats to impartiality.
+SACAS Ireland has a publicly accessible statement on our website www.sacasireland.com, as well as the Code of Ethics and Code of Ethical Business, which is displayed in our offices, and we understand the importance of impartiality.

-SACAS Ireland shall identify, analyze, and assess the potential risks as well as document any possibilities for conflict of interests arising from the provision of certification activities including any potential conflicts always arising from its relationships with all customers.
+SACAS Ireland shall identify, analyse, and assess the potential risks associated with certification activities, documenting any possibilities for conflicts of interest that may arise from its relationships with all customers.

-If any relationship creates a threat to impartiality, SACAS Ireland shall document these threats and send them to the Impartiality Committee to analyze these relationships preventing a conflict of interest and to eliminate or minimize these threats by acting and giving recommendations back to the top management.
-All potential sources of conflict of interest that are identified whether they arise from within SACAS Ireland or from the activities of other persons including external auditors or contractors or organizations will be analyzed and recommendations from the Impartiality Committee will be addressed, and actions are taken to prevent any form of conflict of interest.
+If any relationship poses a threat to impartiality, SACAS Ireland shall document these threats and forward them to the Impartiality Committee for analysis.
+This analysis aims to prevent conflicts of interest and eliminate or minimize these threats by acting and providing recommendations to top management.
+All potential sources of conflict of interest that are identified, whether they arise from within SACAS Ireland or from the activities of other persons, including external auditors, contractors, or organisations, will be analysed, and recommendations from the Impartiality Committee will be addressed, and actions taken to prevent any form of conflict of interest.

 “NOTE” A relationship that threatens the impartiality of SACAS Ireland can be based on ownership, governance, management, personnel, shared resources, finances, contracts, marketing, and payment of a sales commission or other inducement for the referral of new clients, etc.